30 Things You Can Do To Live More Simply

 If you can't pay for it in cash, you don't need it right now.
-Get rid of your credit cards and save up for what you really need.
-In the process of saving, you'll realize how many impulse buys you used to make.
+Though it may sound extreme, I've gotten rid of my credit cards and started saving up for what I really need and have found it cuts down on impulse buys tremendously.

 27. Take a rest day.

-Though it can be hard for our ego to accept, the world doesn't fall apart when we take a break.
+Though it can be hard for the human ego to accept, the world doesn't fall apart when we take a break.
 At the end of each week, switch off your phone and computer, close your diary, and enjoy some downtime.

 28. Get rid of unnecessary costs.